openbase/bco.website/www/user/bcozy.md

 ![Change view options](/images/bcozy/bcozy_view_change.png)

-The couch symbol is connected to the default view.
+The running symbol is connected to the default view.
 It is described below (see Room plan interaction).
 The thermometer opens the _maintenance layer_.
 It gives an overview over all maintenance-related units, namely batteries, tamper detectors, temperature sensors and smoke detectors.
 The units are displayed if they have a defined position.
 The display is not dependent on the selected room, all units are visible, whether their room is selected or not.

 The _editing layer_ can be opened with a click on the eye symbol.
 It displays all units from all rooms of all types, given they have a position and a defined symbol.
 Some units might not be visible if their type is not implemented yet.
 In future versions of Bcozy this layer is supposed to allow a re-positioning of the units.